SocNavData/SocNav3/README.md

 ## Dataset

 The dataset comprises variables related to raters, trajectories, and rater-trajectory scores.
 For every rater, together with demographic information, a rating list is stored.
-The rating list contains tuples ($t$, $c$, $r$), where $t$ is a trajectory identiﬁer (string), $c$ is a context (string), and a $r$ is a score assigned by the rater to the trajectory $t$ given the context $c$.
+The rating list contains tuples (_t_, _c_, _r_), where _t_ is a trajectory identiﬁer (string), _c_ is a context (string), and a _r_ is a score assigned by the rater to the trajectory _t_ given the context _c_.

 Trajectories contain data on the robot, the task and its context, humans, objects, and the environment.
 Except for variables related to the task and the environment, which apply to the whole trajectory, variables are recorded with a timestamp at each time step.
 Next section includes a description of the data stored per trajectory.